Hear all about the nature mapping project and how you can get involved

 The project is being led by Greening Steyning’s Biodiversity Action Group and will involve training up teams of volunteers who will go out into the countryside and record what they find.

-We will be joined on the night by Chris Fairbrother, from the South Downs National Park Authority, Nick Mills from Bramber Brooks Nature Reserve, and representatives from several other local partners were teaming up to create the map.
+We were joined on the night by Chris Fairbrother, from the South Downs National Park Authority, Nick Mills from Bramber Brooks Nature Reserve, and Dr Richard Black from the Sussex Wildlife Trust’s Wilder Horsham Project, as well as representatives from several other local partners were teaming up to create the map.

-The talk will be followed by the Greening Steyning AGM, which we aim to keep short and sweet (15 mins max)!
-We just need to share the accounts from last year and confirm some of the core Steering Group positions.
+The talk was followed by the Greening Steyning AGM, where we shared the accounts from last year and confirmed three of the core Steering Group positions.